banner-ecuador

 Instructors

 Christoph Richter is an Associate Professor, Teaching Stream, in the Department of Biology at University of Toronto Mississauga, where he teaches courses on biodiversity, ecology, marine mammal biology, and the historical and ecological impacts of the Columbian exchange.
 His graduate studies at Memorial University of Newfoundland and Otago University in New Zealand focused on the influence of human activities on the behaviour of cetaceans.
 His current research projects investigate the ecology of urban coyotes, students’ perceptions of plagiarism, and the long-term impacts of team-teaching.
-Dr. Richter has taught field courses or in the Bay of Fundy, Gulf of Maine, and Ecuador, and has been a study leader on cruises to the Arctic, Haida Gwaii and the Antarctic.
+Dr. Richter has taught field courses in the Bay of Fundy, Gulf of Maine, and Ecuador, and he has been a study leader on cruises to the Arctic, Haida Gwaii and the Antarctic.

 Monika Havelka is an Associate Professor, Teaching Stream, in the Department of Geography, Geomatics and Environment at University of Toronto Mississauga, where she teaches courses on environmental science, waste management, experimental design, and restoration ecology.
 Her PhD from Western University was focused on reproductive energetics and population ecology of small mammals.
 Her current research projects investigate the ecology of urban coyotes, urban agroecology, and sustainability education.
 Prof Havelka has taught field courses in the low Arctic, the Canadian Rockies, Central Ontario, and in Ecuador, and she has been a study leader on cruises to the Arctic.